simon-frankau/keyboard-build/README.md

 Edited original file (probably the same as http://deskthority.net/resources/file/1507) in Inkscape.
-On importing, scaled up by 25.4 to get appropriate inch sizes.
+On importing, scaled up by 25.4 to convert from inches to millimeters.
 All I did was remove the plate holes for keys I'm not using (since I'm not adding a cosmetic top layer), and add a larger surround with screw holes (since I'm not using the standard cases).
 Result is "tkl-rim.dxf".